-The current annual level of incidental mortality (29.5) exceeds 10% of the PBR (21) and, therefore, cannot be considered insignificant and approaching a zero mortality and serious injury rate.
-Based on available data, the estimated annual level of total human-caused mortality and serious injury (29.5+167.5 = 197) does not exceed the PBR (208) for this stock.
+The current annual level of incidental mortality (31.5) exceeds 10% of the PBR (21) and, therefore, cannot be considered insignificant and approaching a zero mortality and serious injury rate.
+Based on available data, the estimated annual level of total human-caused mortality and serious injury (31.5 + 176 = 208) is below the PBR level (209) for this stock.
 The western U. S. stock of Steller sea lion is also currently listed as "endangered" under the ESA, and therefore designated as "depleted" under the MMPA.
 As a result, the stock is classified as a strategic stock.
 However, given that the population is declining for unknown reasons that are not explained by the level of direct human-caused mortality, there is no guarantee that limiting those mortalities to the level of the PBR will reverse the decline.

 A number of management actions have been implemented since 1990 to promote the recovery of the western U. S. stock of Steller sea lions including 3 nautical mile (nmi) no-entry zones around rookeries, prohibition of groundfish trawling within 10-20 nmi of certain rookeries, and spatial and temporal allocation of Gulf of Alaska pollock total allowable catch.
-More recent modifications beginning in 1999 include reductions in removals of Atka mackerel within areas designated as critical habitat in the central and western Aleutian Islands, greater temporal dispersion of the Atka mackerel harvest, further temporal and spatial dispersal of the Bering Sea and Gulf of Alaska pollock and cod fisheries, closure of the Aleutian Islands to pollock trawling, and expansion of the number and extent of buffer zones around sea lion rookeries and haulouts.
+More recent modifications began in 1999 and continued into 2002, including reductions in removals of Atka mackerel within areas designated as critical habitat in the central and western Aleutian Islands, greater temporal dispersion of the Atka mackerel harvest, further temporal and spatial dispersal of the Bering Sea and Gulf of Alaska pollock and cod fisheries, closure of the Aleutian Islands to pollock trawling, and expansion of the number and extent of buffer zones around sea lion rookeries and haulouts.